geemus/notes/houston_foresight/raw/intro.md

   * Make a judgement concerning the original conclusion and any other plausible conclusions that result
   * Synthesize them into one overall conclusion if possible

 ## Six Rules for Effective Forecasting (Saffo)

+* Focus Questions from Class:
+  * In using the cone of uncertainty, what makes a good boundary?
+  * What should you embrace, and why?
+What should you discount, and why?
 * Forecasters map uncertainty, with logic that can be articulated and defended.
 * Rule 1: Define a Cone of Uncertainty - forecasting provides context to inform intuition.
   * The width/breadth of the cone relates to the degree of uncertainty, and should start wide and iteratively narrow.